mirrorwarp/scratchblocks/README.md

-This is a slightly customized version of scratchblocks that we use for TurboWarp's extension documentation.
+This is a slightly customized version of scratchblocks that we use for MirrorWarp's extension documentation.

 These patches are not a suggestion for upstream.